Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Introduction

 \section{Introduction}

-The application of Reinforcement Learning from Human Feedback (RLHF) to fine-tune Large Language Models (LLMs) \citep{christiano2017deep, stiennon2020learning, ziegler2019fine, ouyang2022training, bai2022constitutional} has lead to more precise control over the behaviour they exhibit.
+The application of Reinforcement Learning from Human Feedback (RLHF) to fine-tune Large Language Models (LLMs) \citep{christiano2017deep, stiennon2020learning, ziegler2019fine, ouyang2022training, bai2022constitutional} has led to more precise control over the behavior they exhibit.
 This control is crucial when looking to safely deploy models in the real world \citep{amodei2016concrete, hendrycks2022x}.
-Human preference datasets enable the training of proxy \emph{reward models} (see, e.g., RewardBench \citep{lambert2024rewardbench}) that can accurately evaluate complex human behaviour.
-These proxy reward models are used in conjunction with RL to fine-tune the LLM.
-Recent works \citep{rafailov2024direct, azar2024general, amini2024direct, swamy2024minimaximalist, rosset2024direct, ethayarajh2024kto, hong2024reference} seek to improve the efficiency and stability of these approaches \citep{chaudhari2024rlhf} by training the LLM straight from the human preference data, avoiding the need to learn a proxy reward model.
+Human preference datasets enable the training of proxy \emph{reward models} (see, e.g., RewardBench \citep{lambert2024rewardbench}) that can evaluate complex human behaviour.
+These reward models are used in conjunction with RL to fine-tune the LLM.
+Recent works \citep{rafailov2024direct, azar2024general, hong2024reference} seek to improve the efficiency and stability of these approaches \citep{chaudhari2024rlhf} by training the LLM straight from human preference data, avoiding the need to learn a proxy reward model.\looseness=-1

-A key assumption made in these contemporary preference optimization approaches is that human preferences are \emph{stationary}, i.e., they do not change over time.
-However, a sudden or gradual shift in preferences can occur due to new information becoming available \citep{zafari2019modelling, johnson2020temporal}, changes in the demographics of the queried audience \citep{caldwell1981mechanisms}, or due to social influences and cultural trends.
+A key assumption made in these preference optimization algorithms is that human preferences are \emph{stationary}, i.e., they do not change over time.
+However, a shift in preferences can occur due to new information becoming available \citep{zafari2019modelling, johnson2020temporal}, social influences, and cultural trends.
 As more preference datasets are gathered over long periods of time, the chance of the data containing varying preferences increases.
 In such cases, algorithms that do not account for these changes, view them as noise and treat outdated data as equally important as fresh data, often leading to deteriorated performance.
-An increasing body of evidence \citep{zhou2024lima, chen2024alpagasus} points to data quality as being a key factor in fine-tuning performance, thus preference drift can greatly affect the alignment of models which do not account for it \citep{carroll2024ai}.
+An increasing body of evidence \citep{zhou2024lima, chen2024alpagasus} points to data quality as being a key factor in fine-tuning performance, thus preference drift can greatly affect the alignment of models \citep{carroll2024ai}.
 The development of preference optimization algorithms and theory to handle preference drifts are therefore crucial.\looseness=-1